 As your community grows, you can add others.
 Because roles have to be added individually to each user, the most effective use of your time is to put as much of your server’s policy decisions as possible in the @everyone role.

 You might have noticed the left column on the Roles page, which displays the names of all roles you have created.
 Usernames on the server will display the color of the highest role assigned to a user.
-Users can easily recognize who the moderators, admins, etc. are on the server.
+Users can easily recognize the moderators, admins, etc., on the server.

 How to Delete Roles in Discord